 While PRP can’t cure or prevent any condition, it can be beneficial when you need extra support to heal injuries like:

-PRP can also be combined with regenerative medicine products to deliver mesenchymal stem cells and platelets to speed up the natural healing process of injured tissues so you can recover more quickly without relying on nonsteroidal anti-inflammatory medications, steroid injections, or surgery.
+PRP can also be combined with regenerative medicine products to deliver human cell and tissue products that can contain mesenchymal stem cells and platelets to speed up the natural healing process of injured tissues so you can recover more quickly without relying on nonsteroidal anti-inflammatory medications, steroid injections, or surgery.

 If the team determines you’re a candidate for PRP based on your diagnosis and overall health, your provider begins by collecting a sample of blood from your arm, just like a normal blood draw.
 This sample is then processed in the in-house lab using a centrifuge to separate the platelets from your other blood cells.

-Your provider collects the platelets and adds them to a thickening solution that they inject into the injured area.
+Your provider collects the platelets and then they inject into the injured area.
 You may feel a mild pinch or prick during the injection, though you can generally return to your usual activities the same day.

 Learn more about PRP injections now by calling Reno Regenerative Medicine or scheduling a visit online.